-- 21.01 Effective May 1, 1996 twenty-five cents (\$0.25) per hour shall be paid into the Sheet Metal Industry Fund of B.C.
-GST payments are applicable to this remittance. - 21.02 These monies will be remitted to the Fund by the fifteenth (15th) day of the month following that which contributions cover, in the manner provided by the Unified Remittance Form.

-21.03 It is agreed that the Fund will be used to promote programs of industry education, training, research and promotion, such programs serving to expand the market for the services of the Sheet Metal Working Industry, improve the technical and business skills of Employers, stabilize and improve Employer/Union relations and promote, support and improve the training and employment opportunities for Employees.
+- 21.01 The Employer shall contribute twenty-five cents (\$0.25) per hour to the Sheet Metal Industry Fund of B.C.
+GST payments are applicable to this remittance, see Appendix "A". - 21.02 These monies will be remitted to the Fund by the fifteenth (15th) day of the month following that which contributions cover, in the manner provided by the Unified Remittance Form. - 21.03 It is agreed that the Fund will be used to promote programs of industry education, training, research and promotion, such programs serving to expand the market for the services of the Sheet Metal Working Industry, improve the technical and business skills of Employers, stabilize and improve Employer/Union relations and promote, support and improve the training and employment opportunities for Employees.
 No part of these payments shall be used for political or anti-Union activities.